 WP-CLI has some powerful tools built in for database management, here are some of the most used/convenient features.
-(If you haven't done so please view Using WP-CLI Command Line Tools first)

-Note: Please use caution when performing commands on the database and always make sure to take a backup first.
+Note: Please use caution when performing commands on the database and always make sure to make a backup.
+If you haven't done so yet, please view Using WP-CLI Command Line Tools first.

 Backing Up Your Database